HandPicked

-HandPicked is a smooth jazz studio album by jazz guitarist Earl Klugh released on July 30, 2013.
+HandPicked is a studio album by jazz guitarist Earl Klugh released on July 30, 2013.
 This is Klugh's first album of new material since he released The Spice of Life in 2008 and it is also his first for the Heads Up label.
-This album showcases Klugh playing solo guitar on 13 of the 16 songs included here.
-Bill Frisell, Jake Shimabukuro, and Vince Gill all co-produced and played on one song each.
+The album features Klugh playing solo guitar arrangements on 13 of the 16 songs in a style similar to his earlier albums Solo Guitar and Naked Guitar.
+On the remaining three tracks, Klugh plays duets with guitarist Bill Frisell, ukulele player Jake Shimabukuro, and guitarist and vocalist Vince Gill.